 Being a part of a project, big or small, is always exciting for the A. H. Harris team.
 This year, we are thrilled to be involved with the construction of the new Dunkin’ Donuts Park in Hartford, CT home of the Yard Goats.
 The Yard Goats name is ironically not named after the animal, but is it actually in tribute to the nickname of a Railroad Engine originally used on site in the early 1900’s.
 The job for this project was awarded to Centerplan Contractors of Middletown, CT in February 2015.
 The original job cost of this development was $56 million, part of a proposed $350 million Hartford Urban Development Plan.
 This past March, Harris’ Sales Account Manager at our Newington facility, Jay Pellegren, sat down with Centerplan superintendent Guy Murphy and President Dan Rossi to discuss our forming capabilities and materials.
 Forming and shoring specialist Rob LeClerc, had already completed a pre-bid proposal on the job and was prepared to discuss a possible rental of our signature forming solution and clamp system Harris 1500.
 On February 23, Russ Tooker, of the Harris Albany facility was accompanied by Branch Managers John Morin from Newington and Rob Cicero from New Haven to arrange a demo of Harris 1500 (our Harris 1500 demo trailer [http://bit.ly/1I4ZFBL] visits contractors and jobsites all across the East Coast).
 To our pleasure, they were impressed.
 A.H.
 Harris was able to secure the initial PO for the stadium formwork in April 2015.
 In May 2015, Dunkin’ Donuts purchased the naming rights to the stadium, making the official name, “Dunkin Donuts Park: Home of the Hartford Yard Goats”.
 This project will provide 18,000 temporary jobs for construction and development along with 1,000 permanent jobs at the venue.
 The stadium will have 18 luxury boxes and 6,000 general admissions seats.
 Harris materials for the project will go towards the forming of the interior and exterior walls of the stadium, as well as the dugout and scoreboard.
 In addition to the forming and shoring rentals, A.H.
 Harris is also supplying:

-Along the Connecticut coast line you'll find AH Harris of New Haven.
-We are located at the intersecting routes I91 & I95 at the base of the Q-Bridge (which, by the way, our concrete forms helped built!).
+Along the Connecticut coast line you'll find AH Harris & Kenseal of New Haven.
+We are located at the intersecting routes I91 & I95 at the base of the Q-Bridge (which, by the way, our concrete forms helped build!).
 We opened the facility in 2010 with only 3 employees and 1 delivery truck.
-The New Haven location turned quickly into a central hub that now supplies 4 other AH Harris locations (Newington, Stamford, Chicopee, Fairfield) with building material and construction equipment.
-My team has now consists of 16 employees, a tractor trailer, a form yard with commercial forms to rent or purchase along with 2 delivery trucks equipped with lifts to load I unload material to meet the demand of all the construction activity in the state.
+The New Haven location turned quickly into a central hub that now supplies 5 other AH Harris locations (Newington, Stamford, Chicopee, Fairfield & Ardsley NY) with building material and construction equipment.
+Our team now consists of 25 employees between AH Harris & Kenseal personnel, a tractor trailer, a form yard with commercial forms to rent or purchase along with 3 delivery trucks equipped with lifts to load I unload material to meet the demand of all the construction activity in the state.
 We came a long way!

 At the southern tip of Connecticut and the doorstep of New York metro lies our Harris Stamford store.
 We moved from an 8000sf warehouse to a 10,000sf facility in 2004 to accommodate for the increase in construction activity and building supplies demand in the area.
 We built a new showroom in 2014 and increased our warehouse capacity by an additional 150 pallets.
 We are conveniently located at 226 Selleck Street, only 2 blocks away from I-95 at exit 6.
 We cover Fairfield, CT, Westchester County and Putnam County.
 Our team offers custom and quick turnaround for rebar fabricating up to about 10 tons.
 Larger orders are handled through our sister company ‘HarMac Rebar & Steel’ which has 2 plants nearby in Sayreville New Jersey and Fryeburg Maine.